Reconstruction Testimonial: Gladys

 The lipo procedure was extremely painful and the incisions, which had to remain open to close on their own, oozed a pink liquid for about three days.
 I could not get in or out of bed without assistance because my breasts felt heavy and painful especially where they had to staple the incisions closed.

-I opted not to wear the BRAVA.
+I opted not to wear the EVE.
 It looked too large and terribly uncomfortable.
 I wanted to be done with the process, so I opted instead for the second fat transfer surgery to remove the tiny implant.
 Fat was removed from the abdomen and stomach this time and transferred into the breast cavity.
 I still need a third procedure.
 My husband lightly presses on it from time to time, but we're both still a little shy.
 I feel so vulnerable all the time.

 My poor husband hasn't seen me naked from the waist up in seven years and I know it's so unfair.
 The surgeries performed by Dr. Khouri were no walk in the park, but for the first time in seven years, I don't have any foreign objects in my body to threaten my comfort or peace of mind.
 It's been six months since the last surgery and I hope and pray that once I get up the courage to face the knife again that it will be for the last time.
 I am so very grateful that I can wear a normal bathing suit top and other types of blouses without people gawking at my chest.
 I feel so much more confident now when I get dressed to go out and go to work.

 Even through all the pain and lengthy recoveries, I am glad that I had these procedures done.
 I look so much better, and I now have a flat stomach and abdomen thanks to the lipo.
 My faith remains strong in Dr. Khouri and his innovative procedure.
 I am hopeful that one day soon I will have two breasts that closely match.
 Once they are as close in size as he can get them, my nipple will be reconstructed and tattooed to closely resemble my own.